FTC12457/henryxu.github.io/management/mindset.md

 *Success is not final; failure is not fatal: It is the courage to continue that counts. –W. Churchill*

 These wise words by Churchill unfold what the growth mindset is all about: seeing opportunities instead of obstacles.
 That means seeing failure as a chance to develop your abilities further, instead of rolling into your cocoon and hiding from the world.
 Take positive risks out of the comfortable zone to learn, fail, and grow.
+Below is a comparison of fixed mindset and growth mindset.

-![This is a good illustration of fixed and growth mindset] (/managment/two_mindsets.jpeg)
+![This is a good illustration of fixed and growth mindset]  (https://github.com/FTC12457/henryxu.github.io/images/two_mindsets.jpg)